aarong/feedme-spec/README.md

 ##### Append

-An `Append` delta adds a specified string to the end of an existing string.
+An `Append` delta concatenates a specified string to the end of an existing string.

 JSON Schema: [feed-delta-append](schemas/feed-delta-append.json)